jquery/learn.jquery.com/README.md

 1. To serve as a central, trustworthy, narrative compendium of information about how to use jQuery and JavaScript
 2. To remain an timely, vibrant, and community-driven reference with a low barrier to contribution

-Much of the initial content - and spirit - is from [jQuery Fundamentals](https://github.com/rmurphey/jqfundamentals), an open-source book about jQuery, originally released in 2010 by [Rebecca Murphe](http://www.rebeccamurphey.com/) and bequeathed unto the jQuery Project to serve as the foundation for this site.
+Much of the initial content - and spirit - is from [jQuery Fundamentals](https://github.com/rmurphey/jqfundamentals), an open-source book about jQuery, originally released in 2010 by [Rebecca Murphey](http://www.rebeccamurphey.com/) and bequeathed unto the jQuery Project to serve as the foundation for this site.

 This site consists of content maintained in [Markdown](http://daringfireball.net/projects/markdown/) files, powered by [nanoc](http://nanoc.stoneship.org/), a Ruby-based [static site generator](http://www.mickgardner.com/2011/04/27/An-Introduction-To-Static-Site-Generators.html).

-## How Can I Get Involved?
+## How Can I Help?

-The entire site is managed via this Git repository.
-If you'd like to contribute new articles, make edits to existing content, or work on the site's frontend or backend code, the first thing you'll need is a [fork](http://help.github.com/fork-a-repo/).
+The entire site is managed via [this Git repository](https://github.com/jquery/learn.jquery.com).
+If you'd like to contribute new articles, make edits to existing content, or work on the site itself, the first thing you'll need is a [fork](http://help.github.com/fork-a-repo/).
 When you have changes you'd like to have reviewed and integrated into the site, submit a [pull request](http://help.github.com/send-pull-requests/).

 If you aren't already familiar with Git, you'll still need a fork and a GitHub account, but you can can edit files directly via [GitHub's in-browser editor](https://github.com/blog/905-edit-like-an-ace), but you won't be able to create new content.
 We encourage you to [learn how to use Git andGitHub](http://help.github.com/), it'll probably pretty useful no matter what.